Our Journey Continues from Melbourne to Perth!!!!

 Something had gone wrong with the drone and we could no longer see where were we flying.
 I thought we had lost the drone forever.
 I turned around and admitted defeat to Milly, which she didn’t accept.
 She got out of bed to help me as I was convinced that we had lost the drone. 😞

-After a stressful few minutes ,which seemed like forever, she had managed to spot it hovering in the clouds and we visually brought it down safely.
-All the while the kids were asking to fly it and see the pictures but Milly managed to control them somehow.
-The drone was now safely in its bag we decide to make breakfast and head off.
-Thats when one of the kids pointed out that one of the vans tyres were as flat as a pancake.
-Who ever said being an adult is fun, THEY ARE WRONG!
+The drone was now safely in its bag we decided to make breakfast and head off.
+That’s when one of the kids pointed out that one of the van’s tyres was as flat as a pancake.
+Whoever said being an adult is fun, THEY ARE WRONG!

 Melbourne to Perth – Adelaide

-Lets get NAKED
+Let’s get NAKED

-We crossed the border into South Australia from Victoria with no problems.
-We stopped off before hand to get a replacement tyre and do some washing.
-The road between the border and Adelaide is pretty uneventful but,once we reached the city we found an amazing campground 15 minutes from the city centre.
+The road between the border and Adelaide is pretty uneventful but, once we reached the city we found an amazing campground 15 minutes from the city centre.
 The couple who ran the campsite were English and had lived previously in Western Australia.

-We were only planning on spending a night or two here, but we ended up extending to 3 nights.
+We were only planning on spending a night or two here, but we ended up extending it to 3 nights.
 This campsite had an oven which was a luxury to backpackers.
 Milly and I met lots of other backpackers along with their vans and 4×4, which was great.
 We were able to share stories about our van life experiences so far over a cuppa.

 The last day was spent planning our journey around South Australia which mainly consisted of the Eyre Peninsula.
 The one thing that we will never forget about our time in Adelaide was, how bloody cold the last night was.
-From a day temperature of 28 degrees, to waking up with frost on the ground, we hadn’t planned for that.
-The next morning we purchased an extra blanket and set off to explore South Australia.

 Melbourne to Perth – On the road again

-I had told Milly I had found a good campsite a few hours out of the city near the coast.
-She didn’t think to question my choice of campsite and we arrived later that afternoon.
-We met the site owner who was very pleasant and he pointed us in the direction to our camping spot.
+We met the very pleasant site owner and he pointed us in the direction of our camping spot.
 We drove along a gravel track and reached the gate.
 It was at this point I couldn’t stop laughing.
 It took Milly about 20 seconds to realise what was happening.

-Yes, I had checked us in to a nudist camp!!
+Yes, I had checked us into a nudist camp!!
 Before you ask, yes there were mixed communal showers and toilets.
 Luckily this was to be our only encounter with a nudist camp on our road trip from Melbourne to Perth.
 We didn’t last here long due to the scorpions and flies.
-It was unbearable to be outside the van but too hot to be inside.
-We left and headed to a campsite closer to town, which was much better.
-Both still fully clothed!

 Find Out What’s In Our Camera Bag – Click here